aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 ``` sql
 write.csv(summmary_data_2021,"Consodata2021.csv")
 ```

+The Final Data Contatins 4,588,302 Rows and 14 Coloumns , which is used for analyzing the data
 #### Data Visualization
 ##### Tableau Public
 Tableau Public software used for Visualizing the Insights.
 [Click here to view the Viz.]()
 ## PHASE 5 : Data Analyze
+###### Based on Membership Type Vs Number of Rides